 Once all parties have been notified that an appeal has been granted, the Complainant or Respondent will have the option to submit a response to the appeal in writing.
-This
+This response must be received by 5:00pm on the third calendar day following the receipt of the appeal notification.

-- response must be received by 5:00pm on the third calendar day following the receipt of the appeal notification. - If being heard by the Vice President for College Life and Dean of Students: the original appeal letter and any response will be submitted to the Vice President for College Life and Dean of Students.
+If being heard by the Vice President for College Life: the original appeal letter and any response will be submitted to the Vice President for College Life